StrideStreets/speedicycle/README.md

-### A lightning-fast, general purpose module for finding fixed-cost circuits in weighted, undirected graphs, given a starting position.
+### A lightning-fast, general purpose module for finding fixed-cost circuits in weighted, undirected graphs.

 ## Usage